VASANI007/Alora-Studio/README.md

 ---

-# 🔄 Automatic Provider Fallback
+## 🔄 Automatic Provider Fallback

 A major planned feature of ALORA is **provider fallback**.

-If an API provider becomes unavailable or reaches its quota:
+If an AI provider becomes unavailable or reaches its quota:

 ```text
 Coder Agent